 In collaboration with fertility tourism, the surrogacy industry is expanded largely by including both national and international clients.
-Infertile couples from different countries have issued visas and avail the cross-broader surrogacy program.
+Infertile couples from different countries have been issued visas and avail of the cross-broader surrogacy program.

-The surrogacy industry plays a role in identifying a prospective surrogate for international intended parents.
-The surrogacy industry also involves in coordinating the arrangement together with independent local counsel for each party, to reach an agreement to carry and deliver the child and able to return to their home country after the birth of the child.
+The surrogacy industry is also involved in coordinating the arrangement together with independent local counsel for each party, to reach an agreement to carry and deliver the child and be able to return to their home country after the birth of the child.

 But the Covid-19 pandemic has led to the shutting of borders, restricted travel, and kept families apart across the world.
 It’s also generated an inimitable difficulty for the surrogacy industry, leaving foreign parents unable to meet with their newborn babies.

-Ravi sharma is a self-motivated, successful entrepreneur and has a solid experience in the fertility segment. and he is the director at ARTbaby Global (ARThealthcare).
+Ravi Sharma is a self-motivated, successful entrepreneur and has a solid experience in the fertility segment. and he is the director at ARTbaby Global (ARThealthcare).
 He is a pharmacy graduate with post-graduation in business administration and has 14 years of rich experience in the field of infertility segment.
-He loves to write about IVF, Surrogacy and other ART (assisted reproductive technology) news, issues, and updates.
+He loves to write about IVF, Surrogacy, and other ART (assisted reproductive technology) news, issues, and updates.
 He is a Pharmacy graduate (B. Pharm) and M.B.A (marketing).

-His most recent success includes the successful launch of the medical tourism company, ARTbaby, which offers treatment options for infertility, egg donation and surrogacy.
+His most recent success includes the successful launch of the medical tourism company, ARTbaby, which offers treatment options for infertility, egg donation, and surrogacy.
 He likes spending time with his family and writing about various aspects of IVF surrogacy and donating eggs.